makeasnek/ScienceStatsFaucet/readme.md

 ## Faucet goal
 Require a set amount of "work" to use faucet, such that users have no incentive to use faucet more than once.
 This faucet is best used to help onboard users who need their first few GRC to setup a beacon.

+Other faucets have trouble staying sustainably funded as they hand out coins to whoever asks.
+This faucet actually makes them work for it.

 ## Faucet features
  - Requires user to earn a set amount of credit at BOINC project(s) in order to use faucet
  - This amount is dynamically calculated based on how much credit a user would need to _normally_ earn the faucet's payout amount via solo or pool crunching